PirosB3/0xdoc-docs/README.md

 # 0x Doc

 0x Doc was created to serve technically-savvy users such as market-makers, 0x API integrators, and RFQ providers that want experiment, simulate, and trade 0x V3 orders.
-0x Doc provides a simple user interface and allowes them to gain more insight from the on-chain magic that happens in 0x.
+0x Doc provides a simple user interface and allows them to gain more insight from the on-chain magic that happens in 0x.

 ### Links